FAQ’s

 Will I get follow up support?

-Once we have worked together, I am happy to give backup support by email or over the phone.
+Once we’ve worked together, I’m happy to give backup support by email or over the phone.

 What if my teenager is struggling with anxiety or school refusal?